How to fix corrupted external hard drive after upgrading High Sierra to Mojave?

 Data Recovery from corrupted external hard drive after upgrading High Sierra to Mojave

-Tutorial to recover lost data from corrupted external hard drive on Mac with iBoysoft Mac Data Recovery
+Tutorial to recover lost data from corrupted external hard drive on Mac with iBoysoft Data Recovery for Mac

-Step 1: Download and install iBoysoft Mac Data Recovery on Mac.
+Step 1: Download and install iBoysoft Data Recovery for Mac on Mac.

 Step 3: Select the corrupted external hard drive drive and click "Next" button to scan all lost data.